whatwg/streams/README.md

 # Streams Standard

-The streams standard provides APIs for creating, composing, and consuming streams of data.
+The Streams standard provides APIs for creating, composing, and consuming streams of data.
 These streams are designed to map efficiently to low-level I/O primitives, and allow easy composition with built-in backpressure and queuing.

-The main spec is available at https://streams.spec.whatwg.org/, generated from the `index.bs` file.
+The standard is available at https://streams.spec.whatwg.org/, generated from the `index.bs` file.

-Snapshots of any given commit or branch are available at specially-crafted URLs:
+Snapshots of any given commit are available at specially-crafted URLs:

 - https://streams.spec.whatwg.org/commit-snapshots/ contains snapshots of any given commit
-- https://streams.spec.whatwg.org/branch-snapshots/ contains snapshots of the latest commit to any given branch

 ## Tests and reference implementation